Definable discrete sets with large continuum: Introduction

-A map $c$ is a \emph{coloring of pairs from a set $X$} iff $ c\colon [X]^2 \rightarrow \{0,1\} $ where $[X]^2 = \{ \{ x_0, x_1 \} \setdef x_0, x_1 \in X, x_0 \neq x_1 \}$ is the set of \emph{unordered pairs} of $X$.
+is the set of unordered pairs from $X$.
 A set $H \subseteq X$ is \emph{homogeneous for $c$} \emph{iff} $c$ is constant on $[H]^2$.
-A major theme in \emph{Ramsey theory} is to find homogeneous sets which are in some sense \emph{large} assuming that $c$ is \emph{regular} in some sense: A prime example is the following theorem due to Galvin (unpublished) that every Baire measurable coloring of an uncountable Polish space has a perfect homogeneous subset (see \cite{kechris1995}[19.6,~p.~130]).
-This is easily seen to be equivalent to the following statement about Sacks forcing $\Sacks$: \begin{thm}[Galvin's Theorem for Sacks forcing] For any $p \in \Sacks$ and any Baire measurable coloring $c$ of pairs from $[p]$ there is $q \in \Sacks$ such that $q\leq p$ and $[q]$ is homogeneous for $c$. \end{thm} Recall here that a condition $p$ in $\Sacks$ is just a perfect tree on $2 = \{0, 1\}$, conditions are ordered by inclusion, and that the \emph{branch sets} $[p]$ of conditions $p\in\Sacks$,
+A major theme in Ramsey theory is to find homogeneous sets which are large in a given sense, such as being uncountable; for this one needs, in general, some regularity assumption on $c$, such as being Baire measurable (with the discrete topology on $\{0,1\}$).
+Indeed, Galvin's Theorem states that every Baire measurable coloring of an uncountable Polish space has a perfect homogeneous subset (see \cite[19.6,~p.~130]{kechris1995}).
+Galvin's result is easily seen to be equivalent to the following statement about Sacks forcing, which we denote by $\Sacks$: \begin{gthm}[in terms of Sacks forcing] For any $p \in \Sacks$ and any Baire measurable coloring $c$ of pairs from $[p]$ there is $q \in \Sacks$ such that $q\leq p$ and $[q]$ is homogeneous for $c$. \end{gthm} Recall here the definition of the \emph{branch set} $[p]$ of a condition $p\in\Sacks$,